ThongWan1706/Id_Asg1/README.md

 - The pages focus on specific products and product information that includes:

-i.
-A title at display the product name
+    - A title at display the product name

-ii.
-A picture that includes the image of the product
+    - A picture that includes the image of the product

-iii.
-A detailed text description of the jewelry's design, materials, and significance
+    - A detailed text description of the jewelry's design, materials, and significance

-iiii.
-The product's cost
+    - The product's cost

-v.
-A Call to Action, which is the "Add to Cart" link, which directs the user to the Contact Page.
+    - A Call to Action, which is the "Add to Cart" link, which directs the user to the Contact Page.

-vi.
-A "return" button (which is the arrow) that links back to the Main Product Page.
+    - A "return" button (which is the arrow) that links back to the Main Product Page.

-vii.
-A section below the product details that showcases three specific customer reviews for that item.
+    - A section below the product details that showcases three specific customer reviews for that item.
 Each review includes the Customer Name, a Star Rating and their Comment.

 3. Homepage